Mining in the Launceston area

-From the late 18th century and through the 19th century, many mining schemes were started around Launceston, the most popular being the manganese mine at Lidcott, Laneast.
-Other notable mines were the Inney Consuls just above Two Bridges in the South Petherwin parish (also known as the Two Bridges Mining Company) and just across the valley, the Trevell Silver Lead mine, in Lewannick parish.
-Down near the River Tamar there were the Greystone silver lead, Wheal Sophia, and North Tamar (started in 1839 and closed in 1857) mines which were to later form together and become Greystone Quarry.
-Over at Trewen by the Inney again we had the Trenault mine and limestone quarry and near Truscott there was another manganese mine as well as another mine at Trebursye the opposite side of the Kensey Valley.
+From the late 18th century and through the 19th century, many mining schemes were started all around Launceston, the most popular being the manganese mine at Lidcott, Laneast.
+Other notable mines were the Inney Consuls just above Two Bridges in the South Petherwin Parish (also known as the Two Bridges Mining Company) and just across the valley, the Trevell Silver Lead mine, in Lewannick parish.
+Down near the River Tamar, there were the Greystone silver-lead, Wheal Sophia, and North Tamar (started in 1839 and closed in 1857) mines which were to later form together and become Greystone Quarry.
+Over at Trewen by the Inney again we had the Trenault mine and limestone quarry and near Truscott, there was another manganese mine as well as another mine at Trebursye the opposite side of the Kensey Valley.
 Other mine workings in the area include Tredarrup, Treburtle and Trebullett.

 Recapitulating his remembrances from the 1820’s, Richard Robbins observed: “There were the manganese mines of St. Stephens, paying wages to the amount of £500 per month, or £6,000 per year and the Lifton, Stowford, Sydenham, and Dippertown mines paying monthly £1,400 or £16,800 a year.”

 However, Altarnun proved to hold the most resources to be mined with mines scattered throughout the area.
 New Horse-borough (below left and right), Trewint United, Trezelland, Wheal Bray (closed in 1858) and Wheal Vincent (opened around 1871, closed in 1890 re-opened in 1900), were but a few and long after the mines in the other areas had ceased working and closed down, the mining of the Altarnun area continued apace.